 Dear Mr. Bergsen:

-As indicated above, use “Ms.” as your default title for female recipient names unless the job posting suggests they’re to be addressed as “Mrs.” or “Miss.”
+Use “Ms.” for female recipient names unless the job posting suggests they’re to be addressed as “Mrs.” or “Miss.”

-If the recipient’s name is non-gender specific, you can write out their full name or use just their first name for a company with a more casual work culture.
+If the recipient’s name is non-gender specific, use their full name (or just their first name for a company with a more casual work culture).

 Examples